openblockchains/awesome-blockchains/NOTES.md

 [Josua Schmid](https://github.com/schmijos) writes:

+Interesting for the context is that blockchain ETFs just started in November 2017.

 **Notice:** The tulip bubble was about future contracts (which specified cancellation fines) and never about the price of a tulip.
 Tulips are planted in autumn.
 They were underground while the mania happened.
 Often financial derivaties make bubbles and not the market per se.